opencast/opencast/modules/security-ldap/src/main/resources/readme.txt

-This bundle adds the imports needed to run Matterhorn with an LDAP security configuration.
+This bundle adds the imports needed to run Opencast with an LDAP security configuration.
 It does not provide the LDAP code itself.

 The default system.properties does not include the LDAP bundles by default, but the runtime